01 of 06

 03 of 06

-A home makeover is like a road trip in that without a map or clear directions, you might not ever reach your destination.
+A home makeover is like a road trip.
+Without a map or clear directions, you might never reach your destination.
 In step two, you’ll reconfigure your bedroom furnishings to match the vision in your mind.
-Start with basic questions: Does your furniture really suit your tastes and needs?
+Start with basic questions: Does your furniture suit your tastes and needs?
 Is your bed large enough (or is it too big)?
 Does your bedroom “work”?
 The answers to these questions give you a guide for creating your dream bedroom.

 04 of 06

-Color has a strong impact on your mood.
+Color has a substantial impact on your mood.
 That’s why one of the easiest ways to give your bedroom an entirely new look and feel is to change the wall color.
-Says Lindsay, “Never underestimate the power of paint to completely transform your space.”
+Says Lindsay, “Never underestimate the power of paint to transform your space completely.”

 Lindsay adds, “If you're a renter, you can still color your walls.”
 Look for removable wallpaper that can be painted your favorite color, and then easily stripped without damage to the underlying wall once it’s time to move.Continue to 5 of 6 below.